markmo/federated_trainer/README.rst

 2. Added Homomorphic Encryption (`Paillier crypto system <https://en.wikipedia.org/wiki/Paillier_cryptosystem>`_)

+   Having a real issue with overflow (see below).
+When two numbers with fractional parts are multiplied, the mantissa grows.
+The Paillier crypto library is maintaining an exact result, whereas normally the result is rounded to the nearest floating point number that can be represented with the available bits.
+   Machine learning algorithms are iterative, therefore the size of parameter values resulting from the arithmetic operations is growing such that when deserialized, after being serialized to send across HTTP, an overflow error is occurring when trying to represent the mantissa as an int.

+   As a workaround, I introduced an extra communications step to update the model owner during training so that the parameters can be decrypted and therefore hopefully reset the representation.
+This approach seems to make only a mild improvement.

+   The library authors demonstrate a machine learning `example <https://blog.n1analytics.com/distributed-machine-learning-and-partially-homomorphic-encryption-2/>`_, however this example does not use serialization-deserialization of the encrypted values, so doesn't appear to run into this same issue.

+   If this library is not suitable, I could try an alternative one.

 3. Started UI components.
 Instead of React, using the `Svelte / Sapper framework <https://sapper.svelte.dev/>`_.
    Investigating if faster, smaller, and simpler.
 Svelte uses a novel approach of compiling to optimized Javascript instead of runtime processing of a virtual DOM as with React.
 In theory, this means that packaged code will be significantly smaller and faster.
 Svelte is reactive and influenced by Elm.

 Differential privacy hasn't been setup yet.

+TODO: update the following

 .. image:: ./static/federated_training_seq_diagram.png